front-end-intermediate/session-3/readme.md

 The method attribute tells the browser what to request to send.
 In this case, it’s a POST request.

-On our server, we can handle this POST request with a post method that Express provides.
+On our server, we can handle this POST request with the post method that Express provides.
 It takes the same arguments as the GET method:

 ```js
 app.post('/entries', (req, res) => {